Overview

 Introduction

-The General Translation React SDK is an open-source internationalization (i18n) library for React.
+The General Translation React SDK is an open-source internationalization (i18n) library for React applications.

-It offers a set of tools to help you internationalize your React application in a easy and maintainable way, with feature parity to other popular i18n libraries.
+It provides a comprehensive set of tools to internationalize your React application in an easy and maintainable way, with feature parity to other popular i18n libraries.

-The React SDK can be used without the General Translation platform, and will act very similarly to other i18n libraries.
+The SDK can be used standalone without the General Translation platform and behaves similarly to other i18n libraries.

-However, it also integrates with our platform, offering additional features such as:
+However, it also integrates with our platform for enhanced features:

 • Translation Hot Reloading in Development